integrationsuperhero/apic/Lab1/index.md

 minutes long.
 Make sure you choose enough time in your reservation to get through all the labs!

-**NOTE: This demo environment contains a full API Connect installation in Cloud Pak for Integration.
-The login information to the APIC cluster will be sent in a separate email when you reserve the instance.
-Please use Google Chrome to access the cluster using the credentials supplied.
-Make sure you login using TechCon or Enterprise LDAP registry.**

 ## Import API to the Developer Workspace

 First, we will download the OpenApi file for the existing REST service